eslam-badawy/FoodicsAPI/README.md

 The project is organized as follows:

-- `src/main/java`: Contains the main source code.
-  - `TestSetup.java`: Configuration class to set the base URL.
 - `src/test/java`: Contains test classes.
+  - `resources`: Test data.
+     - `test-config.properties`: all the needed test data.
-  - `APITestCases.java`: Test cases for the Foodics API.
+  - `test`: Test cases for the Foodics API.
-  - `TestData.java`: Test data class containing endpoint URLs and credentials.
+     - `APITestCases.java`: Contains all test cases.
+     - `TestDataLoading.java`: All methods to get the test data from test-config file.
 - `pom.xml`: Maven project configuration file.
+- `testng.xml`: Contains the class needed to be run.

 ## Running the Tests